cdl-geneseo/geneseo-dictionary/A/Alumni.md

 # Alumni

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Alumni

 Created by  Unknown User (ms61) on May 07, 2015

 Former students of an academic institution.
 Male or female students who have already graduated Plural form of &quot;Alumnus&quot;